 I try to be a source of trusted information for helping friends, family and as many people as I can navigate the cryptoverse - and when it comes to Terra, I absolutely failed you - and I’m really sorry.

-I know everyone listening is smart enough to do their own research.
+I know everyone reading this is smart enough to do their own research.
 But I am part of your research and I understand that.

 We know crypto is a risky, and its volatile - but when things are going well its easy to forget just what risks we’re taking, and how much of our portfolio is exposed to them.